Ryder System (NYSE:R) Issues FY 2023 Earnings Guidance

-R has been the topic of a number of research analyst reports.
-Robert W. Baird increased their target price on Ryder System from $102.00 to $118.00 in a report on Thursday.
-Stifel Nicolaus dropped their price target on Ryder System from $107.00 to $105.00 in a research report on Thursday, April 27th.
-Wells Fargo & Company increased their price target on Ryder System from $80.00 to $100.00 in a research report on Thursday.
-Finally, StockNews.com started coverage on Ryder System in a research report on Thursday, May 18th.
-They issued a buy rating on the stock.
-Three analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
-According to MarketBeat.com, the stock currently has an average rating of Hold and an average target price of $104.60.
+R has been the subject of several recent research reports.
+Stifel Nicolaus lowered their target price on shares of Ryder System from $107.00 to $105.00 in a report on Thursday, April 27th.
+Wells Fargo & Company lifted their target price on shares of Ryder System from $80.00 to $100.00 in a report on Thursday.
+Robert W. Baird increased their price objective on Ryder System from $102.00 to $118.00 in a research report on Thursday.
+Finally, StockNews.com assumed coverage on shares of Ryder System in a research note on Thursday, May 18th.
+They set a buy rating on the stock.
+Three equities research analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, Ryder System currently has a consensus rating of Hold and a consensus price target of $104.60.

 Ryder System Stock Up 1.6 %